 <%@ taglib prefix="wroxtags" tagdir="/WEB-INF/tags" %>

-So you can place tag flies at WEB-INF/tags and container will get it from there.
+So you can place tag flies at WEB-INF/tags, and the container will get it from there.

-Hence we have seen JSP Directives and what indications do the above-mentioned directives actually give to the container and how container keeps things resolved at the time of usage, these directives are used to add dynamic behaviour and whenever dynamic web projects are designed these approaches come worthy.
-Likewise, the approach has been used in other synonymous frameworks like struts and many URL’s are available there for such usage.
+Hence we have seen JSP Directives and what indications do the above-mentioned directives actually give to the container and how the container keeps things resolved at the time of usage, these directives are used to add dynamic behaviour, and whenever dynamic web projects are designed, these approaches come worthy.
+Likewise, the approach has been used in other synonymous frameworks like struts, and many URL’s are available there for such usage.

 This has been a guide to JSP Directives.
 Here we discuss the basic concept, various directives, with their explanation and examples.
 You can also go through our other suggested articles to learn more –